 There are three major network providers in Germany, with many, many companies reselling their services.

 Deutsche Telekom (formerly known as T-Mobile) is generally considered to have the best network.
-It has the best LTE availability and offers the most free Wi-Fi hotspot locations.
+It has the best LTE availability and the most free Wi-Fi hotspot locations.
 Resellers include Congstar, ja!mobile, and Lebara Mobile.

 Vodafone has a network almost as good as Deutsche Telekom, and includes roaming for all EU/EEA countries (except Switzerland) at the German rates.
 Resellers include Fyve, Otelo, and Lycamobile.